pytest-dev/plugincompat/OVERVIEW.md

 ### update_index.py ###

-This script creates/updates the file `index.txt` file using new information from PyPI and contains the list of plugins to test.
+This script creates/updates the file `index.json` file using new information from PyPI and contains the list of plugins to test.
 It is a `JSON` formatted file containing a list of `(plugin name, version, description)`, like this: